redcanaryco/mac-monitor/README.md

 ## How are updates handled?
-* When a new version is available for you to download we'll make a new release.
+* When a new version is available for you to download we'll make a new [release](https://github.com/redcanaryco/mac-monitor/releases/).
-* We'll include updated notes and telemetry summaries (if applicable) for each release
+* We'll include updated notes and telemetry summaries (if applicable) for each release.
 * All you, as the end user, will need to do is download the update and run the installer.
 We'll take care of the rest 😉.

 ## How to use this repository
 Here we'll be hosting:
 * The distribution package for easy install.
 See the [`Releases` section](https://github.com/redcanaryco/mac-monitor/releases/).
 Each major build corresponds to a code name.
 The first of these builds is `GoldCardinal`.
-* telemetry reports in `Telemetry reports/` (i.e. all the artifacts that can be collected by the Security Extension).
+* Telemetry reports in `Telemetry reports/` (i.e. all the artifacts that can be collected by the Security Extension).
-* iconography (what the symbols and colors mean) in `Iconography/`
+* Iconography (what the symbols and colors mean) in `Iconography/`
-* and updated mute set summaries in `Mute sets/`
+* Updated mute set summaries in `Mute sets/`

 Additionally, you can submit feature requests and bug reports here as well.
 When creating a new Issue you'll be able to use one of the two provided templates.
 Both of these options are also accessible from the in-app "Help" menu.
 * [Feature request](https://github.com/redcanaryco/mac-monitor/issues/new?assignees=Brandon7CC&labels=rc-mac-feature-request&template=feature_request.md&title=)